mlaimail77/artem/README.md

 ## What's Next for Artto?

 ### Coming Soon

-- Liking and sharing posts
+- [x] Liking and sharing posts
-- Following interesting accounts
+- [x] Following interesting accounts
-- Learning and updating its taste as it sees more art
+- [x] Learning and updating its taste as it sees more art
+- [ ] Give Artto its own wallet
-- Making offers on artwork it wants to collect
+- [ ] Making offers on artwork it wants to collect

 ### Down the Road

 - Having its own token
 - Automatically finding art it likes
 - Making deals directly through smart contracts